Arvinje/likenama.api/README.md

 TODO
 =====
+[ ] Implement available option for campaign.
-[ ] Implement a store.
+[ ] Implement a user controller
 [ ] Validate campaign budget before saving.
 [ ] Add something to expire campaign automatically when it runs out of the respective credit.
-[ ] Implement a payment method (probably SSID).
+[ ] Implement a payment method
+[ ] Auto assign waiting for default money_getter campaigns.
+[ ] Look up for self.save situations.
 [ ] Validate the duration between liking campaigns.
-[ ] Move campaign_type enum initializer/destroyer to a separate migration
-[ ] Maybe invert the association between campaign and instagram_detail